sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 There are two ways that you can interact your chatbots in **Alexa Developer Console**.

-- You can type everything, just like you would in a text based interface.
+- You can type everything, just like you would in a text-based interface.
 - You can talk to it, just like you would expect to use the real device, except you don't have to say the **"Alexa"** keyword.
 To do that click and hold on the microphone icon, and release when you finish the command.

 > Note, if you reload the Alexa Developer Console page, or close it and open it again, then the console will disconnect from the Kinvey Chat Proxy skill.
 All you need to do is say: *"Kinvey Chat Proxy"*, and you will be back where you left it (no need to provide the Proxy ID again).